 • 1/4 teaspoon of lemon extract

-• 2 cups natural sugar substitute, like Truvia or agave
+• 2 cups natural sugar substitute, like Lite & Sweet, Truvia, or agave

 • Food coloring (various colors)

-2. With a whisk or mixer, combine the sugar substitute and meringue powder.
+2. In a medium mixing bowl, whisk the sugar substitute and meringue powder together until mixed.

-3. Mix in the vanilla and lemon extract
+3. Add vanilla and lemon extract and continue whisking.

-4. Add the water.
-Beat for a few minutes, until peaks form.
+4. Add water.
+Whisk for two minutes until peaks form.

-5. Divide icing into bowls and add desired food coloring (1-2 drops per color).
+5. Divide icing into separate bowls and add food coloring (1-2 drops per bowl).

-6. Transfer to a pastry bag and decorate!
+6. Transfer icing to pastry bags and decorate the cookies as desired!